 I recently–and successfully–finished editing a romance with some magical realism elements.
 My client’s happy and moving on with publication, but I can’t tell you how many times I read and reread their last email to me.
 I can’t tell you either how many times I constructed a reply in my mind, typed the reply, deleted the reply, and then wrote it again, only to delete it for good.

 Sometimes, I just have to let them go.

 I had a couple hurdles with this particular client.
 (I’m keeping my references to this client gender neutral to respect their privacy.)
 First, they didn’t speak English as their first language and they were writing in English.
 They did a great job, given that obstacle.
 I’ve been trying to learn conversational Spanish (not written form—just conversational) for years, and I could never have written so eloquently in Spanish as this client did in English.

 With that said, though, it’s obvious in reading it that it’s written by a non-native speaker.
 This is where my second hurdle came in.
 My client liked it like that.
 They wrote in a very archaic form; the style lent itself to something you might find in a book written in the nineteenth century, even though the story was set in modern-day LA.

-go to link When this client first approached me about editing their book, I did a sample edit and I changed A LOT.
+is nolvadex legal to buy online When this client first approached me about editing their book, I did a sample edit and I changed A LOT.
 I changed the wording so that it sounded more like it had been written by a native speaker, and I changed the style to make it read more like a current book.